jkomiyama/banditlib/README.markdown

 <a name="environment"></a>

 ## 2\.
 Environment
-  This program supports linux/GNU C++ environment.
+  This program supports a linux/GNU C++ environment.
 We do not check windows/MacOSX.

   More formally, this program depends on:
   - C++0x: modern C++ compiler (preferably GNU C++ (g++))
   -  waf (included) [7]: build script